Hatteras Venture Partners

 Seed Round in 2021

 NoviSci is a software analytics and services company focused on enhancing population health outcomes, particularly for vulnerable patients with complex health conditions.
-The company leverages principled data science to develop tools that visualize and analyze health data through modern epidemiological methods.
-By employing sound scientific principles, NoviSci aims to improve the health and well-being of individuals, addressing the specific needs of populations that may be at higher risk.
+The company leverages advanced data science techniques to visualize and analyze health data, employing modern epidemiological methods grounded in sound scientific principles.
+Through its innovative tools, NoviSci aims to improve the health and well-being of individuals by providing insights that drive better decision-making in healthcare settings.

 Atsena Therapeutics